-To ensure that any and all interactions on behalf of Highland represent the College's best interests, the following guidelines have been crafted for those Highland employees authorized to participate and/ or maintain official social media sites on behalf of the College.
+To ensure that any and all interactions on behalf of Highland represent the College's best interests, the following guidelines are for those Highland employees authorized to participate and/or maintain official social media sites on behalf of the College.
 These guidelines are designed to be broad in nature to accommodate differences in online venues while maintaining a universal code of conduct.

-8. To be recognized by the College as an official HCC social media account, the account administrator(s) must seek approval from the Community Relations (CR) office.
+- 8. To be recognized by the College as an official HCC social media account, the account administrator(s) must seek approval from the Community Relations (CR) office.
 The CR office will review all social media inquiries.
 This office should also be used as a resource for the college community for any social media needs.
-The CR Office will ensure the pages are set up properly according to the social media site's policy.

-- All social media accounts officially recognized by the College must have a HCC faculty or staff member as an administrator at all times.
-In the event that accounts allow for multiple administrators, the CR office may request administrator privileges. - 10.
-Should an HCC employee account administrator leave the College for any reason or no longer wish to be an account administrator, it is that individual's responsibility to designate another HCC employee to be an account administrator prior to removing himself or herself from that role.
-The CR office should be notified when a new administrator takes over.
+The CR Office will ensure the pages are set up properly according to the social media site's policy. - All Highland Community College social media accounts including, but not limited to academic departments, student clubs and organizations, and public events, must have a HCC faculty or staff member as an administrator at all times.
+The CR office will have administrator privileges. - 10.
+Should an HCC employee account administrator leave the College for any reason or no longer wish to be an account administrator, the CR office should be notified before removing him/herself from that role.
 College employees identified as account administrators are held responsible for managing and monitoring content of their officially recognized accounts. - Administrators are responsible to remove content that may violate the College's policies.
-If you have questions regarding the appropriateness of a post to a site that you administer, please contact the CR office.
+If you have questions regarding the appropriateness of a post to a site that you administer, please contact the CR office. - Paid advertising, including but not limited to boosting, sponsoring, or promoting a post through social media must be coordinated through the Community Relations office.